loopbackio/loopback.io/pages/en/lb3/Glossary.md

 : Application Programming Interface.
 An interface that allows an application program that is written in a high-level language to use specific data or functions of the operating system or another program.

 apic
 : The IBM API Connect command-line tool.
 It provides commands to scaffold LoopBack applications.
-For more information, see [Command-line tools](Command-line-tools.html).
+For more information, see [Command-line tools](Command-line-tools.html).  **NOTE**: The `apic` command-line tool does not currently support LoopBack 3.0.

 adapter
 : Provides the transport-specific mechanisms to make remote objects (and collections thereof) available over their transport.
 See [Strong remoting](Strong-Remoting.html).